Atanas Zafirov: Member of the National Assembly

 In 2013, Zafirov was elected as an MP for the first time.
 He briefly retired from parliamentary activity following the 2017 Bulgarian parliamentary election, but was elected to serve in parliament once again in 2021.

 In his parliamentary activity, Zafirov participated a number of commissions, most notably the Defense Commission in the 47th National Assembly.
 He further played an important role within the Armenian-Bulgarian friendship committee, receiving a medal from Armenian President Vahagn Khachaturyan for his contribution to Armenian-Bulgarian relations in 2022.

 Internally, between 2021 and 2023, Zafirov was the deputy leader of the BSP parliamentary group.

 He continued to be active within the party structures, being a member of both the National Council and the Executive Council of the BSP.
-On In these roles, Zafirov generally expressed support for the leadership of Korneliya Ninova.
+In these roles, Zafirov generally expressed support for the leadership of Korneliya Ninova.